NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 each image crop to its own `JPG` file.

 This example will cover
-* Inselect's image and file handling;
+* Inselect's image and file handling
-* how to create and edit bounding boxes;
+* How to create and edit bounding boxes
-* how to automatically segment images and
+* How to automatically segment images
-* how to subsegment boxes round overlapping objects.
+* How to subsegment boxes round overlapping objects

 image handling and bounding boxes